jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 The FCMP procedure is used to create user defined functions.

 There are two ways to define functions.
+The main difference between the two is the return statement.

 {% highlight r %}